MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-relationships/update-an-attributes-relationships.md

 Use [PUT /api/model/systemHierarchy/attributes/\{attributeId}/relationships](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/System%20Hierarchy/ms-putAttributeRelationships).

 You want to update the relationship of the "Subcategory" attribute object by adding relationships between "Category" and "Subcategory", and "Subcategory" and "Item".
-The object ID of the "Subcategory" attribute is `E8C034036E4EE6404513A6B12FAE9481` in the Strategy Tutorial project.
+The object ID of the "Subcategory" attribute is `E8C034036E4EE6404513A6B12FAE9481` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 The following screenshot shows how these relationships are shown in the editor.